-Creative Cloud review
+Creative Cloud full review

 Should you upgrade to get your hands on Photoshop CC, Illustrator CC, InDesign CC, After Effects CC, Premiere Pro CC, Dreamweaver CC, Flash Pro CC, Edge CC et al?

 Adobe has today released what under its previous approach to upgrades would have been called CS7 (or late yesterday if you're in the US).
 But as the company has moved to a largely-subscription-only model – bundling in online services for online typography and portfolio hosting, alongside its core desktop applications – this could be just another day in the life of Creative Cloud.
 A day, however, that has seen upgraded 'CC' versions of all the key creative tools, from old favourites, including Photoshop and Illustrator, After Effects and Premiere Pro, Flash Pro and Dreamweaver, to newer tools such as Muse and Edge Animate.

 Should I upgrade to the Creative Cloud?

 The answer to the ten-million-dollar question – or the somewhere-between-£15-and-£65-per-month question – is a slightly nebulous maybe.
 There are many different types of creative who use Adobe's applications, so alongside the reviews of the individual products we're running in our Creative Cloud Guide, I'm going to take you through what CC has to offer based on the mediums you work with, so you can work out whether Creative Cloud is right for you/and your studio.